pvanallen/delft-ai-toolkit/docs/teachable.md

 * What different positions, orientations and "postures" of the hands make sense for each different hand signal?
 * What does a "thumbs up" look like to different people or cultures?

-**In the case of objects (say tools), consider**:
+**In the case of objects (say tools), CONSIDER**:
 * What different colors are valid?
-* What orientations will the tools be placed in?
+* What orientation (e.g. left, right rotation) or states (e.g. open/closed) will the tools be in?
 * What surface will they be on?
-* What will be in the background?
+* What's in the background?

-Given these different considerations, try to anticipate all the different variations that your project can expect to encounter in the "real world" - and be sure to capture a diverse range of examples.
+Try to anticipate all the different variations that your project can expect to encounter in the "real world" - and be sure to capture a diverse range of examples that match this diversity.

 ### Use the TRAIN action to capture multiple images
 <img src="images/train-action.gif" width="254"><br>
-When you initiate the [train](action.md#train---collects-a-series-of-images-from-the-robot-camera-phys-robot-only) action (best to run it by itself), it will begin a process of capturing images on the RPi into a directory with the name you enter for the category.
+When you initiate the [train](action.md#train---collects-a-series-of-images-from-the-robot-camera-phys-robot-only) action, it will begin a process of capturing images on the RPi into a directory with the name you enter for the category.
 The first number (e.g. 2.5) specifies the number of seconds it waits between each image.
-The second number (e.g. 5), specifies how many images to capture (the number you choose depends on how many different variations you need, as discussed above).
-You could start with 15, and then keep out 5 for testing.
+The second number (e.g. 5), specifies how many images to capture (the number you choose depends on how many different variations you need for this category, as discussed above).
+You could start with capturing 15, and set aside 3 of those for testing.

 For each image, the robot will turn on its LEDs, announce which image out of the total it is about to capture, and then count down.
 E.g. "thumbs up four of five, 3, 2, 1", "thumbs up three of five, 3, 2, 1"